(☞ﾟヮﾟ)☞ What is this?

 I know A5 is the best-of-the-best… but guess what.

-There’s a darn good chance you won’t notice the difference–and you can find A4 wagyu for less than half the price of A5!
+There’s a darn good chance you won’t notice the difference, A4 has nearly the same savory flavor as A5 –and you can find A4 wagyu for less than half the price of A5!
+The eating experience is practically identical.

 Here’s an insider hack to save a ton!

-Go to a small-ish local supermarket at about 7:00-8:00 PM (for some reason the large chain supermarkets don’t discount as often or sell out quickly).
-In the meat section find the A4 wagyu beef area, you’ll recognize it from the incredible marbling.
+Go to a small-ish local supermarket at about 6:00-8:00 PM (for some reason the large chain supermarkets don’t discount as often or sell out quickly).
+In the meat section, find the wagyu beef area, you’ll recognize it from the incredible marbling.

 Look for packs the market has discounted.
 You’ll often find 40-50% discounts around this time.
 That ¥2,500 A4 wagyu steak is suddenly only ¥1,250 — $12!